 At this point, the pistol was essentially similar to the final design.
 In 1931, the feature set was complete, and in 1934 went into production.
 In 1935, Belgium ordered 1000 pistols for military use, and the gun was designated the Model 1935, which would remain with it.
 Known as the 'Browning Hi-Power' due to the French specification for a 'large caliber' pistol with high muzzle energy, resulting in the French name 'Grand Puissance,' the Hi-Power was set to fight on all sides of World War II.
 Originally produced for Allied militaries, the FN factories were captured by Germany when Belgium was overrun.
 The gun was kept in production by the Third Reich and designated the 'Pistole 640(b)' ('b' for 'belgische', belgian).
 It was produced in Canada during the war by the John Inglis company.
 Popular with commando and special purpose units for its power and capacity during the war, it has continued in use - as of 2007, the Mk.
 1 was still the standard issue firearm for Canadian forces.
 It looks a great deal like its spiritual parent the 1911, and for a non-gun-person the two are easy to confuse.
 It has been seen in all manner of films, from Beverly Hills Cop to American Gangster.

 As a single action pistol, the Browning requires different safety procedures from double-action pistols.
 Since there is no firing pin safety, it should never be carried with the hammer down and a round in the chamber, since movement of the hammer could cause enough firing pin travel to fire the ready round.
-In a single action gun the trigger is not connected to the hammer, so in order to fire the first round the hammer must be cocked manually either by thumbing the hammer or by operating the slide.
+In a single action gun the trigger cannot be used to cock the hammer, only to release it - so in order to fire the first round the hammer must be cocked manually either by thumbing the hammer or by operating the slide.
 As a result, the gun is often carried with the hammer cocked and the safety engaged, locking the hammer; this allows for faster response times while preventing the hammer from contacting the firing pin.
 However, for maximum safety, the gun should be kept without a round in the chamber; the gun can be prepared for use by operating the slide, which will both chamber a round and cock the action.

 13 rounds in magazine